 Owing to these health concerns, many people are choosing to switch to stainless steel cookware that does not contain aluminum.

-You can check out our favorite cooking set on Amazon: All-Clad copper core tri-ply.
+You can check out our favorite cooking set on Amazon: All-Clad copper core tri-ply at Amazon.
 The set from the industry leader in stainless steel cookware includes only what you will use on a daily basis.

 Why avoid aluminum cookware?

 Stainless steel is not very conductive, while aluminum offers excellent thermal conductivity.
 It’s also lightweight and durable, which is why you’ll often find it in stainless steel cookware.
 Despite these benefits, research suggests it might be prudent to avoid cookware that contains aluminum.

 There is no single living life form that uses aluminum as part of the biochemical process.
 It has a tendency to accumulate in the brain and bones.
 Excessive aluminum consumption has been linked to a number of conditions, such as Alzheimer’s disease.
 Also, oddly enough, children who suffer from Attention Deficit Disorder have higher levels of aluminum in their hair samples.